Are creams compounded by DermaTran covered by a patient's insurance?

 Yes, all medicines have side effects.
-Studies indicate that approximately 2.2% of patients that use DermaTran compounded topical pain prescriptions experience a minor side effect, such as redness or skin rash.6 If a skin rash develops, it is most often the result of an allergy or improper application.
+According an independent third-party analysis of questionnaire responses provided by patients using compounded topical pain prescriptions filled by DermaTran, approximately 2.2% of these patients experience a minor side effect, such as redness or skin rash.
+6 If a skin rash develops, it is most often the result of an allergy or improper application.
 Patients should contact their doctor or the pharmacist if there are any adverse drug reactions, other issues, or if symptoms persist to determine if their compounded cream needs to be reformulated.
 DermaTran will work with your physician to determine if reformulation is needed.

 Who can benefit from personalized medication solutions?

 - Patients with little success using current pain therapies.

 - Patients with multiple health care issues that impact a drug’s absorption or elimination.